-7. Plaintiff is the creator and seller of innovative high-quality automative mechanics' tools, including the patented ("Plaintiff's Products") which Plaintiff markets and sells using Plaintiff's Trademark and Copyrighted Material.
+- 6. Plaintiff is an individual with an address of Street, Massachusetts - 7.
+Plaintiff is the creator and seller of innovative and high-quality educational entertainment toys ("Plaintiff's Products") which Plaintiff markets and sells using Plaintiff's Trademark.
+Plaintiff's Products were granted a utility patent in 1986 and enjoyed market exclusivity during the patent's term.

-- 9. Plaintiff has also registered Plaintiff's Trademark with the United States Patent and Trademarks Office.
+- 8. Plaintiff exclusively licenses Plaintiff's Trademark and the right to sell Plaintiff's Products to Plaintiff's company, Inc. (collectively, with hereinafter referred to as "Plaintiff").
+Plaintiff sells Plaintiff's Products through its website (net/shop/) and through brick and mortar stores as well as authorized distributors. - 9.
+Plaintiff has registered Plaintiff's Trademark with the United States Patent and Trademark Office.
 A true and correct copy of the U.S. Certificate of Registration is attached hereto as Exhibit 1. - 10.
 The U.S. registration for Plaintiff's Trademark is valid, subsisting, and in full force and effect.
-The registration for Plaintiff's Trademark constitutes prima facie evidence of the validity of the Trademark and of Plaintiff's exclusive right to use Plaintiff's Trademark pursuant to 15 U.S.C. § 1057(b).
-Plaintiff's Trademark has been used exclusively and continuously by Plaintiff since as early as September 2012 and has never been abandoned. - 11.
-Plaintiff's Trademark is displayed extensively in connection with Plaintiff's Products.
-Plaintiff's Trademark has been the subject of substantial and continuous marketing and promotion by Plaintiff at great expense.
-In fact, Plaintiff has spent and continues to spend significant amounts of money per year in advertising, promoting, and marketing featuring Plaintiff's Trademark and Copyrighted Material.
-Because of these and other factors, Plaintiff's Trademark and Copyrighted Material have become well-known. - 12.
+The registration for Plaintiff's Trademark constitutes prima facie evidence of the validity of the Plaintiff's Trademark and of Plaintiff's exclusive right to use Plaintiff's Trademark pursuant to 15 U.S.C. § 1057(b).
+Plaintiff's Trademark has been used exclusively and continuously by Plaintiff since as early as January 27, 1986, throughout the United States, and has never been abandoned.
+Moreover, Plaintiff's Trademark has become incontestable pursuant to 15 U.S.C. § 1065. - 11.
+Plaintiff's Trademark is displayed extensively in connection with Plaintiff's Products and has been used in connection with Plaintiff's marketing and promotion efforts.
+Because of these and other factors, Plaintiff's Trademark has become well-known. - 12.
 Plaintiff's Trademark is distinctive when applied to Plaintiff's Products, signifying to the purchaser that the products come from Plaintiff and are manufactured to Plaintiff's quality standards.
-Plaintiff has ensured that products bearing its Trademark is manufactured to the highest quality standards.
+Whether Plaintiff manufactures the products itself or licenses others to do so, Plaintiff has ensured that products bearing its trademarks are manufactured to the highest quality standards.
 Plaintiff's Trademark has achieved wide recognition, which has only added to the inherent distinctiveness of Plaintiff's Trademark.
+The marketplace goodwill associated with Plaintiff's Trademark is incalculable and of inestimable value to Plaintiff.